janverschelde/PHCpack/src/doc/source/tutorial.rst

 and operating systems are available via
 <http://www.math.uic.edu/~jan/download.html>.

-For Windows operating systems, the executable version of phc is in the file ``phc.exe`` and is available for download in its uncompressed format.
+For :index:`Windows` operating systems, the executable version of phc is in the file ``phc.exe`` and is available for download in its uncompressed format.
 Using the plain version of phc on a Windows system requires the opening of a command prompt window.

-For Mac OS X and Linux versions, the executable is tarred and gzipped.
+For :index:`Mac OS X` and :index:`Linux` versions, the executable is tarred and gzipped.
 If the downloaded file is saved as ``x_phcv2_4.p.tar.gz``, then the following commands to unzip and untar the downloaded file can be typed at the command prompt: